AndriyGo/SmartLogMacro/README.md

 Sometimes you want more than just system logs — for example, sending important logs to a crash reporting tool like [Firebase Crashlytics](https://firebase.google.com/products/crashlytics).

-With `SmartLog`, you can specify a `customLoggingFunction` to forward the plain log message wherever you like:
+With `SmartLogMacro`, you can specify a `customLoggingFunction` to forward the plain log message wherever you like:

 ```swift
 #log(logger, .error, "Failed to sign out user: \(error)", customLoggingFunction: Crashlytics.crashlytics().log)